Sushwetabm/Sushwetabm/README.md

     code: ["Javascript", "HTML", "Python", "C", "C++", "mySQL"],
     askMeAbout: ["Web Dev", "Tech",  "Software Development", "TV Shows", "Music", "Books", "Harry Potter"],

-    currentProject: ""Leveling up my skills like Mario collecting power-ups and on the lookout for new adventures in the tech kingdom!" 🍄💻😄",
+    currentProject: "Leveling up my skills like Mario collecting power-ups and on the lookout for new adventures in the tech kingdom!" 🍄💻😄",
-    funFact: "My jokes are basically my way of waving a white flag in the comedy battlefield, hoping for a ceasefire of laughter!" 🚩😂
+    funFact: "My jokes are basically my way of waving a white flag in the comedy battlefield, hoping for a ceasefire of laughter!" 🚩😂 };
-};
 ```